prakharmrsl/easypcceo.github.io/pages/best-gaming-speakers/best-gaming-speakers.md

 It's a 6 piece set (four 2" satellite speakers, a 2" center speaker and a 5.25" subwoofer).
 You'll be surprised with the quality of these speakers for the price.

 The surround sound makes you feel like you're really in the game, ensuring the most bang for your PC gaming buck.
+You'll be able to locate your opponent's footsteps with pinpoint accuracy with this speaker system, not to mention they're great for movies and TV too!

 ## [Creative GigaWorks T40 Series II 2.0 Gaming Speakers](http://rover.ebay.com/rover/1/711-53200-19255-0/1?icep_ff3=9&pub=5575177097&toolid=10001&campid=5338225251&customid=&icep_uq=Creative+GigaWorks+T40+Series+II+2.0+Gaming+Speakers&icep_sellerId=&icep_ex_kw=&icep_sortBy=12&icep_catId=&icep_minPrice=&icep_maxPrice=&ipn=psmain&icep_vectorid=229466&kwid=902099&mtid=824&kw=lg)